mailgun/documentation/source/api-email-validation.rst

       "message": "The bulk preview was submitted."
     }

-Delete a bulk validation preview:
+Delete a bulk verification preview:

 .. include:: samples/delete-bulk-preview.rst